Boris Johnson pictured hosting Downing Street virtual Christmas quiz last year – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Laura Smith-Spark wrote from London, while Sugan Pokharel reported from Atlanta and George Engels from London.
+CNN’s Laura Smith-Spark wrote from London, while Sugan Pokharel reported from Atlanta and George Engels from Uraguay.
 CNN’s Luke McGee and Sarah Dean contributed to this report.

 Comments